mxbossard/amipo-infra/README.md

 If vagrant hangs during VM boot, you may use the virtualbox gui to check if the VM is started or not.
 You also can try to ssh to the VM to check for authentication problems.

 ### Unable to resolve vagrant box names
 You should be able to ping amipo1.dev and controller.dev from your host computer.
-If not dnsmasq is probably badly configured.
-You could try a `sudo service dnsmasq restart`.
+A plugin is responsible for adding this names in your /etc/hosts file.
+That's why vagrant need you admin password on vagrant up.

 ## User Guide
 This infra code is responsible to setup the infrastructure.